Guide last updated by Hester Swift, September 2025

 We also recommend the following research guides:

-The EU has its own courts: the Court of Justice and the General Court (formerly 'Court of First Instance').
+The EU has its own courts, the Court of Justice and the General Court (formerly 'Court of First Instance').
 From 2004 until September 2016, it also had a third court, the Civil Service Tribunal, but this body has been dissolved and its jurisdiction transferred to the General Court.

 Online sources

-Print and microfiche holdings at IALS
+Print and microfiche holdings at IALS Library

 English edition |

-Official Journal of the European Communities: special edition, print (in Offsite Store): English translations of laws in force when the UK and Ireland joined in 1973. |
+Official Journal of the European Communities: special edition, print |

 |